accetto/builder-guide-g3/README.md

-# docs-builder-guide
+# Builder Guide

-How to build Docker images from ACCETTO.
+This [documentation](https://accetto.github.io/docs-builder-guide) describes how to build Docker images from `accetto`.